gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Persitent Secure Stoage of Restart Key Context {#sec-considertation-storage}

 The Restart DTLS Key Context needs to be stored securely and persistent.
-Securely as access to this security context may enable an attacker to perform an restart, resulting a denial of service on the existing SCTP Association.
+Securely as access to this security context may enable an attacker to perform a restart, resulting a denial of service on the existing SCTP Association.
 It can also give the attacker access to the ULP.
 Thus the storage needs to provide at least as strong resistant against exfiltration as the main DTLS Key Context store.